hellerve/blog/wip/Builtin_Goodies_III.md

 `3` is the default.
 It tweaks the degree of temporal locality, meaning that if we want to access the memory address multiple times—such as in a long loop—we can keep this value as it is.
-We might want to tweak it if we only access it once or a few times.
+We might want to tweak it if we only access it once or more.
 Both of these values should probably only ever set after experimenting with their perforamnce implications, because I'm not sure they make a huge difference.
 Then again, this blog post is basically on micro-optimizations, so maybe my audience will disagree.